stroma-lamellae/chloroplasts/hook_system/client/ClientServer/README.md

         - `dotnet ef migrations add InitialCreate`
     - Create the tables in the database:
         - `dotnet ef database update`

+## Angular App
+- Trevor, fill this in

 # Dotnet Core Helpful Links